jgero/roesena-app/README.md

 Restarting the emulators will clear all the data from the firestore emulator.
 The current contents of the emulators can be exported with `firebase emulators:export <export directory>` and imported with `firebase emulators:start --import <import directory>`.

+To enable functions in the emulator to access the production auth API admin credentials are needed.
+Follow setup in the [official docs](https://firebase.google.com/docs/functions/local-emulator#set_up_admin_credentials_optional).
+Be very careful with the key here, this is a private key!

 ## Build

 Running `firebase deploy` in the root directory of the repo will automatically build and deploy the entire project.
 For this firebase-tools need to be installed globally and you have to be logged into your google account.